johnnyko28/Full-Stack-Project-Ko-and-Co./README.md

 ### Initial Setup

-Add Landing Page <br>
+⋅⋅* Add Landing Page
-Add Campgrounds Page that lists all campgrounds
+⋅⋅* Add Campgrounds Page that lists all campgrounds

 Each Campground has:

-Name<br>
+⋅⋅* Name
-Image
+⋅⋅* Image

 ### Layout and Basic Styling